sabitahmadumid/laravel-launchpad/README.md

 ```

 **Note**: The `LAUNCHPAD_LICENSE_KEY` is automatically added to your `.env` file when users verify their license during installation or update.

+**IMPORTANT SECURITY NOTICE**: License validation **cannot be disabled via configuration** in production environments.
+This is by design to prevent easy bypassing.

 ### 🎛️ Command Line Management